cloudogu/ces-build-lib/README.md

 * when constant ports are bound during the build that cause port conflicts in concurrent builds.
 For example, when running integration tests, unit tests that use infrastructure that binds to ports or
 * when one maven repo per builds is required For example when concurrent builds of multi module project install the same snapshot versions.

-The build are run inside the official maven containers from [Dockerhub](https://hub.docker.com/_/maven/)
+The builds are run inside the official maven containers from [Dockerhub](https://hub.docker.com/_/maven/)

 See [MavenInDocker](src/com/cloudogu/ces/cesbuildlib/MavenInDocker.groovy)